rlogiacco/VoltageReference/README.md

 Many projects need to know the voltage present at their Vcc pin (also referred as 5V or 3V3), sometimes to monitor their own battery level (voltage gets lower during discharge), sometimes to level up analog reads (reading an analog pin implies a voltage comparison).

-Most Atmel micro controllers embed an internal voltage reference which can be used for these purposes and this library helps to simplify operating with them.
+Most Atmel microcontrollers embed an internal voltage reference which can be used for these purposes and this library helps to simplify operating with them.

-There is no wiring required as this library operates with internal micro controller components only, but if you want to calibrate your board/microcontroller (highly recommended) two wires and a multimeter will be necessary.
+There is no wiring required as this library operates with internal microcontroller components only, but if you want to calibrate your board/microcontroller (highly recommended) two wires and a multimeter will be necessary.

 Contributions are welcome under the [Apache Public License version 2.0 (http://www.apache.org/licenses/LICENSE-2.0.html).